cgsmith/camera-pi/README.md

 ## Understanding the env vars and cameras.json file

-I am using [Postmark App](https://postmarkapp.com/) for sending emails.
+I am using `smtplib` and Gmail for sending emails.
 You can use any service you want.
 If you use a different service you will need to probably configure a different client or SMTP service.

 > [!IMPORTANT]